pundir72/docs/one-view.md

 - Multiple associated VALD IDs are silently ignored after the first.
 - MongoDB and VALD can disagree because link/unlink operations are not atomic.
-- The Profile Manager's import request does not visibly include the selected `profileId`; whether VALD updates the selected profile or creates/resolves another profile depends on VALD import semantics and must be confirmed.
+- The Profile Manager import request does not include the selected `profileId`.
+  Profile selection therefore depends on VALD import behavior for `syncId` and `externalId`, rather than an explicit profile identifier in the request.
-- Consent fields are set to `true` by code during import; the business and legal basis for doing that must be validated.
+- Consent fields are unconditionally set to `true` during profile import instead of being derived from stored consent records.
 - No audit record identifies who performed a link or unlink.

 ---